awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 To share resources within an organization, you must first use the AWS RAM console or AWS Command Line Interface \(AWS CLI\) to enable sharing with AWS Organizations\.
 When you share resources in your organization, AWS RAM doesn't send invitations to principals\.
 Principals in your organization gain access to shared resources without exchanging invitations\.

+When you enable resource sharing within your organization, AWS RAM creates a service\-linked role called `AWSResourceAccessManagerServiceRolePolicy`\.
+This role can be assumed by only the AWS RAM service, and grants AWS RAM permission to retrieve information about the organization it is a member of\.

 If you no longer need to share resources with your entire organization or OUs, you can disable resource sharing\.
 For more information, see [Disabling resource sharing with AWS Organizations](security-disable-sharing-with-orgs.md)\.

+**Minimum permissions**

+To run the procedures below, you must have the following permissions:
++ `ram:EnableSharingWithAwsOrganization`
++ `iam:CreateServiceLinkedRole`
++ `organizations:DescribeOrganization`

 **Requirements**
-+ Only the management account can enable sharing with AWS Organizations\.
++ You can perform these steps only while signed in as a principal in the organization's management account\.
-+ The organization must be enabled for all features\.
++ The organization must have all features enabled\.
 For more information, see [ Enabling all features in your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) in the *AWS Organizations User Guide*\.

 **Important**
 You must enable sharing with AWS Organizations by using the AWS RAM console or the [enable\-sharing\-with\-aws\-organization](https://docs.aws.amazon.com/cli/latest/reference/ram/enable-sharing-with-aws-organization.html) AWS CLI command\.
 This ensures that the `AWSServiceRoleForResourceAccessManager` service\-linked role is created\.
 If you enable trusted access with AWS Organizations by using the AWS Organizations console or the [ enable\-aws\-service\-access](https://docs.aws.amazon.com/cli/latest/reference/organizations/enable-aws-service-access.html) AWS CLI command, the `AWSServiceRoleForResourceAccessManager` service\-linked role isn't created, and you can't share resources within your organization\.